 "your back will be very tender at the kidney location"

-Whenever you think you may be having problems with your kidney, such as kidney infection symptoms or kidney failure symptoms, is important to see your doctor.
+Anytime that you think you may be having problems with your kidney, such as kidney infection symptoms or kidney failure symptoms, is important to see your doctor.
 These things do not usually get better on their own.

 Your doctor can examine you and the order the appropriate tests to find out what is causing your pain.
 Early diagnosis and treatment is the key to a cure.
+You can learn more about kidney disease at The National Kidney Foundation

 Maybe these will also help: